 Christmas Lessons and Carols

-This service takes place at 4:00 the afternoon of the Fourth Sunday of Advent, whatever the calendar date may be.
+This service takes place at 10:00 am on the Fourth Sunday of Advent, whatever the calendar date may be.
 As its creators stated over 100 years ago: “The main theme is the development of the loving purposes of God …’ seen ‘through the windows and words of the Bible” To that end, we use the world famous order of service that is sung at Kings’ College, Cambridge, in England.
 Our choir sings appropriate anthems to go with the nine lessons included.
 There are also carols for all to sing.

 Christmas Eve Family Eucharist